-Living in Europe of course meant that going away to another European country was relatively easy in terms of journey times and thanks to this, with experience gained from years of looking for the best places in Europe to visit for weekend breaks, we’re pleased to bring to you 25 perfect place European weekend getaways.
+Thanks to this, with experience gained from years of looking for the best places in Europe to visit for weekend breaks, we wanted to share our epic spots you should visit for a perfect European weekend getaway.

 1.)
 London, UK